success310/semantic-versioning-helper/README.md

 - `path`: obvious
 - `regex`: Regular expression where [version] = current version, each match will be replaced with [version] containing the new Version. [build] will be increased by 1.
+- `regex<2,3,4,5>`: You can give up to 5 different Regular expressions for each file

 ## Why use semantic-versioning-helper